Ürümqi: Demographics

 Ürümqi has been a multiethnic city from the time of the Qing conquest; in the early years, the Manchus lived in Gongning Cheng, Han Chinese in Dihua and various other ethnic groups such as the Hui, Uyghurs and others in the suburban districts.
 Muslims settled to the south of the walled-city of Dihua, and although the walls have since been demolished, the Muslims are still concentrated there.

 A census in 1787 showed that there were 114,348 Hui and Han in the prefectures of Zhenxi (which included Barköl and Hami) and Ürümqi.
 In Ürümqi city itself, there were 39,000 people in the 1880s and by the early 20th century, 50,000 people. Ürümqi in 1908 was said to have been inhabited by Uyghurs (then called Turkis), Chinese, Manchus and a few Mongols, with the Uyghurs estimated to comprise a quarter of the population.

 In the People's Republic of China era, an active program to resettle Han population in Xinjiang was initiated.
 In 1960, there were 76,496 Uyghurs and 477,321 Han Chinese in Ürümqi.

 According to the 2000 census, Ürümqi had 2,081,834 inhabitants, with a population density of 174.53 inhabitants / km^{2} (452.3 inhabitants / sq. mi.).

-In the 2010 census, the population was recorded as 3,112,559.
-Part of the increase was due to boundary changes; for example, Miquan was merged into Midong District and became part of Ürümqi in 2007.

 In 2021, Ürümqi was estimated to have a population of 4.544 million people.